 In summary, there are few significant predictors of physical health service presence, and the signs of the coefficients in the models do not paint a clear picture of whether schools offering this type of service are more or less advantaged, or higher or lower achieving.
-To test the possibility that both types of selection occur-that services are offered at the most and least advantaged schools, but not in the middle-I allowed for non-linearity in the coefficients on percent of the student body testing below grade level, percent of the student body in academic or college prep classes, percent of the student body with a college-educated parent, and percent of the student body eligible for free or reduced-price lunch by including squared terms.
-In no case were these alternatives significant or even substantively large, nor did they ever alter the pattern of results for the other predictors (results of these alternative specifications available from the author).
-Finally, I examined the distributions of the percent of the student body with a college-educated parent and eligible for free lunch for schools that do and do not offer physical health services, confirming that my data include schools who do and do not offer services across the distribution of both of these key markers of socioeconomic advantage/disadvantage.
+To test the possibility that both types of selection occur-that services are offered at the most and least advantaged schools, but not in the middle-I included squared terms to test for non-linearity in the coefficients on percent of the student body testing below grade level, percent of the student body in college prep classes, percent of the student body with a college-educated parent, and percent of the student body eligible for free or reduced-price lunch.
+In no case were these alternatives significant or even substantively large, nor did they ever alter the pattern of results.
+Finally, I examined the distributions of the percent of the student body with a college-educated parent and eligible for free lunch for schools that do and do not offer physical health services, confirming that my data include schools that do and do not offer services across the distribution of both of these key markers of socioeconomic advantage/disadvantage.

-As noted, selection on these particular school characteristics is not a concern; they are the same set of observable covariates that are controlled in the main models below.
-Rather, unobserved aspects of school quality are the most likely selection threat.
+As noted, selection on these particular school characteristics is not a primary concern; they are the same set of observable covariates that are controlled in the main models below.

+Rather, unobserved aspects of school quality are the main selection threat.
 However, finding that numerous measured school characteristics are not strongly predictive of service presence suggests that it is less likely that unmeasured characteristics are.
-These results suggest that there is not a prototypical school context that offers preventive/physical health services, particularly along the dimensions of school level of advantage or academic quality.
+These results suggest that there is not a prototypical school context that offers preventive/physical health services, particularly along the dimensions of school advantage or academic quality.
 It is impossible to completely rule out the possibility that unobserved school factors are important predictors of schools' likelihood of providing services, but since a large number of potentially confounding school factors are not, this initial investigation gives the impression that we should not expect strong selection problems to exist, and indicates that the main models of this paper should be interpreted in light of this enhanced understanding of the potential (or lack thereof) for selection.